Automation

 Cisco Managed

-This workflow consumes one or more domains and attempts to block them in all supported products.
+This workflow consumes one or more IP addresses and attempts to restore them.

 Cisco Managed

-This workflow consumes one or more SHA-256 file hashes and attempts to block them in all supported products.
+This workflow consumes one or more URLs and attempts to restore them.

 Cisco Managed